shahzeen031/Random_User_APP/README.md

 ## Description

--Build a simple React app that renders information retrieved from the Random User API.
+- Build a simple React app that renders information retrieved from the Random User API.
--Call the API from Node Express.js backend.
+- Call the API from Node Express.js backend.
--Redux Store is setup for appropriate actions and reducers to retrieve the response from the Node- Express Backend. then, update the user.js component using that     response.
+- Redux Store is setup for appropriate actions and reducers to retrieve the response from the Node- Express Backend. then, update the user.js component using that      response.
--The user being updated on page load by retrieving data from the backend file using Redux:
+- The user being updated on page load by retrieving data from the backend file using Redux:

 ## Table of Contents (Optional)